Stryfe: Ultimate Marvel

-In Ultimate X-Men, Stryfe is the leader of the Mutant Liberation Front.
-He appears to be a mutant supremacist convinced that Professor X was killed by the United States government and that mutants should fight against the government.
-His mutant power manifests as the ability to cause "strife" within people's minds, causing them to voice whatever is bothering them.
-However, when Psylocke scans his mind she senses that he has no real conviction in what he says, suggesting that much of his mutant supremacist attitude is an act, meaning his real motives are unknown.
-At his side is the ultimate version of Zero, a young mutant teleporter.
-It is revealed that Stryfe is actually a con man, working with Fenris to promote mutant unrest so they can sell Sentinels to the government.
+An alternate universe version of Stryfe from Earth-1610 appears in Ultimate X-Men.
+This version is a mutant supremacist who is convinced that Professor X was killed by the United States government and that mutants should fight against the government.
+He possesses the mutant ability to cause "strife" within people's minds, causing them to voice whatever is bothering them.
+It is later revealed that Stryfe is working with Fenris to promote mutant unrest so they can sell Sentinels to the government.

-In Ultimate X-Men, when Cable returns from the future with Xavier they both don armor; Xavier's resembling Onslaught and Cable's resembling the mainstream Stryfe.

 Deadpool Pulp

-In the Deadpool Pulp timeline, a General Stryfe is introduced.
-Stryfe is a younger, corrupt General who, alongside Cable and J. Edgar Hoover, hires Wade Wilson (who in this timeline is a former CIA man turned mercenary) to get back a stolen nuclear briefcase.
+General Stryfe, a character based on Stryfe, appears in Deadpool Pulp.
+He is a general who, alongside Cable and J. Edgar Hoover, hires Wade Wilson to retrieve a stolen nuclear briefcase.
 Stryfe is later killed by Deadpool.

 In other media

 Television

-Stryfe makes a non-speaking cameo appearance in the X-Men: The Animated Series episode "Beyond Good and Evil" (Part 4).
+Stryfe makes a non-speaking appearance in the X-Men: The Animated Series episode "Beyond Good and Evil" Pt.
+4.